shivamsingh7856/PRODIGY_SD_01/README.md

 # PRODIGY_SD_01
-Java GUI Temperature Converter that converts Celsius, Fahrenheit, and Kelvin with user input.
+A Java program that converts temperatures between Celsius, Fahrenheit, and Kelvin based on user input.
+Includes temperature conversion formulas and user interaction.